 2. Optimize your Twitter bio – Again, this is the meta description that Google uses in the search results.
 Google will display that after the title tag, so try to get the most important keywords in here.
 An example:

 As you can see, this older version of Bob’s Google listing for Twitter starts with his full name, with his Twitter handle in parentheses.
 It is followed by a list of keywords that describe his key services.
 You shouldn’t stuff your bio with keywords, but try to get two or three of the most relevant ones for your industry in there.

 3. Tweet high-quality content – You can support an optimized bio by sharing useful content related to helping other people.

 4. Link to your Twitter profile – Don’t forget to drive people there every once in a while.

-As I said, there is much more to SEO and I would encourage your to check out the DIY SEO course to get a better understanding of search engine optimization.
+As I said, there is much more to SEO and I would encourage your to check out Yoast.com for a ton of resources.

 Boosting the Visual Appeal and Reader-friendliness of Your Bio

 The rules of good copywriting for the web apply equally to your online bio.
 At the minimum, it needs to be clean and easy to read.
 No one is going to plow through lines and lines of text, with no breaks and no end in sight.